-When admissions are deemed against a party, the party should file a motion to withdraw or amend the admissions as soon as possible.293 Rule 198.3 permits the trial court to allow a party to withdraw or amend admissions if:
+When admissions are deemed against a party, the party should file a motion to withdraw or amend the admissions as soon as possible.
+Rule 198.3 permits the trial court to allow a party to withdraw or amend admissions if:

-(a) the party shows good cause for such withdrawal or amendment; and (b) the court finds that the parties relying upon the responses and deemed admissions will not be unduly prejudiced and that the presentation of the merits of the action will be subserved by permitting the party to amend or withdraw the admission.294
+(a) the party shows good cause for the withdrawal or amendment; and (b) the court finds that the parties relying upon the responses and deemed admissions will not be unduly prejudiced and that the presentation of the merits of the action will be subserved by permitting the party to amend or withdraw the admission.

-The motion should therefore allege: (1) that there is good cause for not having responded to the request on time; (2) that allowing withdrawal of the admissions will not "unduly" prejudice the party relying on the deemed admissions; and (3) that the case can be presented on the merits following the withdrawal of the admission.295 The "good cause" requirement is the threshold issue which must be determined before the trial court may consider the remaining requirements of the rule.296 The moving party should also attach affidavits setting out detailed facts supporting the elements of the rule and attach the answers it would have filed.297
+Therefore, the motion should allege: (1) that there is good cause for not having responded to the request on time; (2) that allowing withdrawal of the admissions will not "unduly" prejudice the party relying on the deemed admissions; and (3) that the case can be presented on the merits following the withdrawal of the admission.
+"The 'good cause' requirement is a threshold issue which